Get access to everything we publish when you sign up for Outside+.

 The Diet Plan

 A healthy diet is nothing more than a collection of healthy eating habits.
-If you want to elevate your running in 2018 with better nutrition, you don’t have to “go on a diet.”
+If you want to elevate your running with better nutrition, you don’t have to “go on a diet.”
 You just need to take a systematic approach to building better habits.
-This is the approach that Georgie Fear, R.D., coauthor of Racing Weight Cookbook, takes with her clients, and it works.
+This is the approach that Georgie Fear, registered dietitian and co-author of Racing Weight Cookbook, takes with her clients—and it works.